Since 1971

 legislature approved two critical laws to address structure loss: Assembly Bill 3074 and

-• What is Assembly Bill 3074 (AB 3074)?
+Assembly Bill 38. - What is Assembly Bill 3074 (AB 3074)?
 AB 3074 introduced “Zone 0” as a 5’ ember

 resistant zone.
 When officially adopted by the State Fire Marshal, this law will require a

-• When does AB 3074 take effect?
+5’ ember resistant zone around all structures in a FHSZ. - When does AB 3074 take effect?
 AB 3074 became law on January 1, 2021; however,

 it has not been enforced.
 Enforcement will occur when the State Fire Marshal approves